nelosua/assignment/README.md

 # Guessing Game - Nerea
-## makefile was run on martes, 19 de noviembre de 2019, 11:20:19 CET
+## Makefile was run on martes, 19 de noviembre de 2019, 11:35:20 CET
-There are 22 lines in guessinggame.sh
+There are 25 lines in guessinggame.sh